Avalokiteshvara Sculpture | Four-Armed Compassion Deity

 Description

-The lotus of purity, the crystal mala of prayer, and the gesture of devotion at the center of Chenrezig's heart each represent enlightened action.
-His features are expertly highlighted in gold and acrylic paintings, giving you a kind, accessible appearance.
-The lotus base and hand-carved crown shine with exquisite Nepalese craftsmanship and spiritual significance.
+The lotus of purity, the crystal mala of prayer, and the gesture of devotion at the center of Chenrezig's heart each symbolize enlightened action and boundless compassion.
+His serene features are delicately highlighted with radiant gold and refined acrylic paintings, giving the figure a warm and approachable presence.
+The finely detailed lotus base and intricately hand-carved crown display exquisite Nepalese craftsmanship, reflecting deep spiritual symbolism and artistic mastery while enhancing the statue’s sacred beauty and devotional significance.

 Size: 13.2”/33.5cm (Height) x 9.4”/24cm (Base)